openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           Name of the network defined in network_data.yaml which should be used for the Ceph cluster_network.
 Defaults to 'storage_mgmt'.
+    --config CONFIG
-    --config CONFIG       Path to an existing ceph.conf with settings to be assimilated by the new cluster via 'cephadm bootstrap --config'
+                          Path to an existing ceph.conf with settings to be assimilated by the new cluster via 'cephadm bootstrap --config'
     --ceph-spec CEPH_SPEC
                           Path to an existing Ceph spec file.
 If not provided a spec will be generated automatically based on --roles- data and <deployed_baremetal.yaml>
+    --osd-spec OSD_SPEC
-    --osd-spec OSD_SPEC   Path to an existing OSD spec file.
+                          Path to an existing OSD spec file.
 Mutually exclusive with --ceph-spec.
 If the Ceph spec file is generated automatically, then the OSD spec in the Ceph spec file defaults to {data_devices: {all: true}} for all service_type osd.
 Use --osd-spec to override the data_devices value inside the Ceph spec file.
-    --crush-hierarchy CRUSH_HIERARCHY_SPEC
+    --crush-hierarchy CRUSH_HIERARCHY
-                          Path to an existing Ceph crush hierarchy spec file that describes the custom osd location according to the Ceph specification.
+                          Path to an existing crush hierarchy spec file.
     --container-image-prepare CONTAINER_IMAGE_PREPARE
                           Path to an alternative
                           container_image_prepare_defaults.yaml.
 Used to control